Banu Najiyah revolt: Battle of Ramhormoz

 Khirrit's army began moving toward the hills of Ramhormoz, aiming for a fortified castle.
 Local residents informed Ma'qil of their movement, and the armies met near the hill.
-Ma'qil organized his troops and encouraged them to fight, placing Yazid bin al-Mughaffal on the right wing and Minjab bin Rashid, a Basran troop leader, on the left.
+Ma'qil organized his troops and encouraged them to fight, placing Yazid ibn al-Mughaffal on the right wing and Minjab ibn Rashid, a Basran troop leader, on the left.
 Khirrit's forces were composed of Bedouins on the right wing, with Kurds and local non-Arabs opposed to paying the Kharaj tax on the left wing.

 The battle resulted in the victory of Ma'qil's forces, with 70 men from the Banu Najiyah and 300 non-Arabs and Kurds being killed.
 Al-Khirrit escaped to the coast, which was inhabited by a significant number of his tribe, and where he continued his opposition to Ali.
 He was eventually forced to flee to Bahrain.
-Ma'qil wrote to Ali about the victory, and in response Ali praised him while also ordering him to expel or kill Khirrit.
+Ma'qil wrote to Ali about the victory, and in response Ali praised him while also ordering him to expel or eliminate Khirrit.